stavroskasidis/stavroskasidis.github.io/_posts/2019-08-01-blazor-simple-state-management.md

 **CounterState.cs**
 {% highlight csharp %}
-//Optional: Created as partial class so that the Manager class can be in a different file. public partial class CounterState
+/* Optional: Created as partial class so that the Manager class can be in a different file. */ public partial class CounterState
 {
     public int CurrentCount { get; private set; }